 During parts of the 1970’s and 80’s Central Park was often a scary place to be.
 Runners were told to steer clear of the reservoir loop at night, women were advised to keep a friend or two by their sides during park outings and dozens of out-of-luck men and struggling young people even spent desperate nights in one of the United States’ great urban landmarks.
 That era was surely one of the darkest in the park’s history, rivalled perhaps only by the period that saw the Hooverville shanty camps of the Great Depression.
 Today’s Central Park is enjoying a prolonged renaissance.
 The park is the envy of international cities that can only dream of having this much useful, manicured, diverse and safe green space in the geographic center of their metropolis.
 Contemporary Central Park is one of the safest places to be in an already secure large urban center.
 Nonetheless, the park does get quite scary at certain times of the year, especially if you happen to be a five-year-old on October 31st.

 Another scary New York experience can be arriving at a hotel that is not quite as advertised.
 With New York Habitat’s pre-screened apartments travellers won’t have to worry about the fright that comes with finding a closet-sized hotel room with that un-clean aura.
-Below are a few clean and cozy New York Habitat accommodations available at the end of October:
+Below are a few clean and cozy New York Accommodations available at the end of October:

 Ever been in New York for Halloween?
 Tell us about your experiences below.